ridvanrexhaj/ai-mobile-Ridvan-Rexhaj/replit.md

 This is a full-featured expense tracking mobile application that allows users to:
 - Create accounts and authenticate securely
-- Track their expenses with categories
+- Track their expenses with categories and receipts
 - View, edit, and delete expenses
-- See total expense summaries
+- See total expense summaries and AI insights
+- Set monthly budgets and track spending
+- Upload profile avatars
+- Toggle between light and dark themes

 ## 🏗️ Architecture